seam2026/seam2026.github.io/notification_updates/Rooms_Allocation.md

 **Venue:** Grischalodge, Parpan, Switzerland
 **Address:** Hauptstrasse 22, 7076 Parpan, Switzerland

+## Wifi password for Grischalodge

+Any name with grischalodge will take the password. samt8739

 ## Important Information
 * **Separate Accommodation:** Jenatsch Lodge - located opposite Grischalodge, just across the road
 * **Additional Rooms:** Some participants are allocated to Jenatsch floors J1/J2 based on final room balancing